US discourages India from acquiring Russian S-400 missile defence systems: Prez Biden's nominee | Law-Order

 “And, of course, India's got some decisions in front of it, so it would be premature to say more.
 But this is something I look forward to working with you and other interested members,'' O’Brien said.

-The S-400 is known as Russia's most advanced long-range surface-to-air missile defense system.
+The S-400 is known as Russia's most advanced long-range surface-to-air missile defence system.

 Senator Young said India was currently taking delivery of the Russian S-400 system and was also in the process of acquiring new frigate ships from Russia.